relloyd/halfpipe/README.md

 Halfpipe is small enough to run in AWS Lambda.

-You can use the main Halfpipe binary `hp` (zipped ~7MB) on its own when connecting between Snowflake, SQL Server and S3, but, if you require Oracle or ODBC connectivity, you'll need to publish a Lambda layer with the Halfpipe plugins (see release binaries) and database drivers (e.g. Oracle OCI).
+To get started, please find a guide to creating a Lambda with sample environment variables on [my blog](https://halfpipe.sh/blog/07-running-halfpipe-in-aws-lambda/).

-To get started, you essentially need to create a Lambda with environment variables that mimic existing CLI arguments and flags.
+In summary, the post describes how to create a Lambda with environment variables that mimic the existing CLI arguments and flags described above.

-For instructions and sample environment variables, take a look at [this blog](https://halfpipe.sh/blog/07-running-halfpipe-in-aws-lambda/).
+You can use the main Halfpipe binary `hp` (zipped ~7MB) on its own when connecting between Snowflake, SQL Server and S3, but if you require Oracle or ODBC connectivity, you'll need to publish a Lambda layer with the Halfpipe plugins (see release binaries) and database client drivers.

 ## Notes